KeeganMyers/emacs-setup/README.md

 clojure, clojure script, cider, et. al. Exuberant ctags, projectile, ag, magit, git-gutter, smart-mode-line, ido, smex, company, aggressive indent, undo-tree the usual.
-Some nice evil and clojure-mode extensions to make clojure and vi mode nicer.
+Some nice evil and clojure-mode extensions to make clojure and vi mode nicer like add-hooks for eldoc.
 Golden-ratio if you are on a smaller screen.
 Lots of themes.
 Check out _emacs24/packages.el_ to see all the packages. look at _emacs24/config_ for all the configurations.

 I didn't mess with key mappings except for F keys, and the addition